damilarelana/LinearRegression-Primer/README.md

-### A scikit-learn implementation of a simple Naive Bayes Classification
+### A numpy implementation of a simple Linear Regression